Skip to main content

 Written by Anni

-Many common audio issues with Zoom calls result from your background music being picked up by the same microphone you are speaking into.
-You can adjust your Zoom settings to prevent this from happening.ย
+Common audio issues in Zoom calls often occur when your background music is picked up by the same microphone you’re using to speak.
+You can adjust your Zoom settings to prevent this from happening.

 This article covers: